 has a detrimental effect upon the quality of life of an individual or the community as a whole

 It is important to keep records of when and what behaviour is happening.
 Don't be afraid to tell one of the partner agencies about it and to ask for support when you need it.
 To help you and others:

 look out for others that may experience antisocial behaviour and report it on their behalf

 The Case Review empowers repeat victims of antisocial behaviour to ask for a review of the actions partner agencies have taken to resolve their concerns.
 To be eligible, you need to:

 have experienced three incidents as an individual in the last six months

-In Leicestershire, community triggers are processed by the ASB team within the council.
-To use the community trigger, please visit the website of your local council and search for ‘Community Trigger’.
+In Leicestershire, Case Review are processed by the ASB team within the council.
+Please visit the website of your local council and search for ‘Case Review’.